 Black Ice has many traits that set it apart from other cold therapy products.
 The ability to quickly CoolSwap recharged packs is just one.
-Because it only takes about 1.5 hrs. to recharge a Modular CoolTherapy Pack in the freezer (about 1 hr. in ice water), if you keep a spare pack in the freezer, you can theoretically CoolSwap Packs forever by just rotating them between the freezer and your wrap.
+Because it only takes about 1.5 hrs. to recharge a CoolTherapy Pack in the freezer (or ice water), if you keep a spare pack in the freezer, you can theoretically CoolSwap Packs forever by just rotating them between the freezer and your wrap.
 Always check your skin before CoolSwapping–especially extremities like fingers and toes.
 Some people are more sensitive to cold than others, so if a skin color change is present, or severe numbing, discontinue use for 2 hours.

 I have a Cool Collar CCX.
 What's the difference between the packs that come with that and the packs that come with the NTX CoolTherapy System?

 The Cool Collar CCX comes with the Black Ice CPX Personal Cooling Pack.
 It is factory-engineered to produce a regulated output of 57°F–a temperature that provides cool relief while limiting further affects on the body.

 The NTX CoolTherapy System comes with the CTX CoolTherapy Pack.
 This pack produces an output of 52°F–a cooler temperature that dampens nerve impulses and reduces swelling.

 It's very easy to distinguish the CPX Personal Cooling Pack from the CTX CoolTherapy Pack–The "hook" attachment dots on the CPX are black while the dots on the CTX (and all CoolTherapy Packs) are red.